Nomad-Rob/Nomad-Rob.github.io/README.md

 # Portfolio Website

 Hello and welcome to this project.
 This is my portfolio website to help showcase my projects, skills and resume.
 Also will serve as a database if logged in as admin for my other projects.
-This is a Single Page Application and is built with React and React-bootstrap.
+This is a Single Page Application and is still a work in progress.
+I am planning to update this when I have time to reflect recent updates through my projects and skills.

 ## Features